vishal-vaghasiya/interview-questions-ios/Swift.md

 ```

 ### Easy Remember:
-Closure = Function without name.
+Closure = Function without a name.

 ---

-## 38. What is map?
+## 38. What is a map?

 ### Answer:
-`map` transforms each element in a collection
-and returns a new array.
+`map` transforms each element in a collection and returns a new array.

 ### Example:
 ```swift